nicobboi/website_tests_framework/docs/DEV.md

 ### Docker Compose files and env vars

-There is a main `docker-compose.yml` file with all the configurations that apply to the whole stack, it is used automatically by `docker-compose`.
+There is a main `docker-compose.yml` file with all the configurations that apply to the whole stack, it is used automatically by `docker compose`.

-And there's also a `docker-compose.dev.yml` with overrides for development, for example to mount the source code as a volume.
+There's a `docker-compose.dev.yml` with overrides for development.
 It is used by running the shell script `docker-run-dev.sh`.

+`docker-compose.build.yml` is used to build and publish the custom images to the repository by github workflows.

 These Docker Compose files use the `.env` file containing configurations to be injected as environment variables in the containers.